In case you hadn’t noticed, Facebook is kind of a big thing.

 How big?
 Well, for most businesses, Facebook can produce more traffic and sales than paid and organic search put together, even when the business is doing extremely well with both SEO and PPC search.

-In fact, even for a brand new business, the fastest and easiest way to grow is to drive traffic from Facebook, but it can costly and ineffective if you don’t run campaigns that follow users all the way through to the sale.
+In fact, even for a brand new business, the fastest and easiest way to grow is to drive traffic from Facebook, but it can be costly and ineffective if you don’t run campaigns that follow users all the way through to the sale.

 Our clients who are doing the best with Facebook, and in many cases driving most of their sales from there, all run these four essential campaigns.